100 Notable alumni of

 -

 Lloyd Newton Morrisett Jr. was an American experimental psychologist with a career in education, communications, and philanthropy.
-He was one of the founders of the Children's Television Workshop (now known as Sesame Workshop), the organization that created the children's television show Sesame Street, which Morrisett created with Joan Ganz Cooney from its debut on November 10, 1969, until his death from natural causes on January 15, 2023 at his San Diego home, at age 93.
+He was one of the founders of the Children's Television Workshop (now known as Sesame Workshop), the organization that created the children's television show Sesame Street, which Morrisett created with Joan Ganz Cooney from its debut from 1969 until his death in 2023.
+Lloyd Morrisett died on January 15th, 2023 of natural causes.
+Lloyd Morrisett was 93 years old.

 -